portalsuperacao/superacao-core/README.md

 It handles the matching, management of **overcomer** (patient) with his/her  **angel** (supporter) and support tickets to scale the platform in a self-managed way.

+# Documentation

+This project is using [swagger](http://swagger.io) for API documentation.
+The API uses [json-api](http://jsonapi.org/) standards, but the entities defined in the swagger does not reflect the json-api structure.

+To access documentation, accesse **swagger-ui** at `http://localhost:4444` and load the swagger schema file at `http://localhost:3000/swagger`

 # Environments

 ## Dev